ultragtx/FormatLink-Safari/README.md

 ## Download

 * [FormatLink.safariextz](https://github.com/ultragtx/FormatLink-Safari/releases)
+   * Safari 12+ does not allow unsafe extensions, you need to build yourself
 * Or build yourself: Safari Develop -> Show Extension Builder

 ## Why do I need it?